J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 ## Training

 I'll go over some high-level details of training, but the [pytorch tutorials](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) explain things better than I can.
-I use the Adam to optimize the model since it's well known, and I also use weight decay to prevent the model from just memorizing the training data.
+I use the well-known Adam optimizer to optimize the model, and I also use weight decay to prevent the model from simply memorizing the training data.
 During training, I put batches of 512 images through the model at once.

 I stop training the model once the top-5 accuracy levels off.
-In other words, if the correct symbol is one of the models top 5 predictions, I count the model output as correct.
-I choose top-5 accuracy as my metric since I show the user the top 5 predictions.
+In other words, if the correct symbol is one of the model's top 5 predictions, I count the model output as correct.
+I chose top-5 accuracy to evaluate the model since I show the user the top 5 predictions.

 For the model itself, I use the following architecture: